 Edit existing rules:

-You can always add or change rule conditions and scope of new or existing rules in Microsoft Defender portal, by selecting the relevant rule and clicking Edit rule.
+You can always add or change rule conditions and scope of new or existing rules in the Microsoft Defender portal, by selecting the relevant rule and clicking Edit rule.

 Resolve an alert

 Once you're done analyzing an alert and it can be resolved, go to the Manage alert pane for the alert or similar alerts and mark the status as Resolved and then classify it as a True positive with a type of threat, an Informational, expected activity with a type of activity, or a False positive.

 Classifying alerts helps Microsoft Defender XDR improve its detection quality.

 Use Power Automate to triage alerts

 Modern security operations (SecOps) teams need automation to work effectively.
 To focus on hunting and investigating real threats, SecOps teams use Power Automate to triage through the list of alerts and eliminate the ones that aren't threats.